Stay up-to-date with our COVID related news Learn More

 EP!C has been serving individuals with developmental disabilities and their families since 1950.

 We began as a group of Peoria-area parents wanting to provide our children with education and opportunity, an unprecedented service for individuals with disabilities at the time.
-This founding group of parents established a school, incorporating it in 1957 under the name Peoria Council for Mentally Retarded Children, which later became the Peoria Association of Retarded Children followed by the Peoria Association of Retarded Citizens (PARC).
+This founding group of parents established a school, in 1950 utilizing donated space from the Neighborhood House.
+They officially incorporated it in 1957 under the name Peoria Council for Mentally Retarded Children, which later became the Peoria Association for Retarded Children followed by the Peoria Association for Retarded Citizens (PARC).
 Group founder and visionary Barbara Smiley was appointed the first Executive Director.
 The school became a place for their kids to discover their potential and cultivate their abilities- no matter their diagnosis.

 In the late 1960s we moved to the Allied Agencies Center, where PARC individuals were able to receive comprehensive support at one location.
 PARC also founded the first early intervention program in the State of Illinois for children from birth to the age of three.
 We also expanded our services to include respite care for families that needed temporary, short-term care for a loved one with an intellectual or developmental disability.